alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/AudioVideoInput-v1.md

     * SCART : 8
     * External Storage : 9
     * Network : 10
+    * Analog Audio : 11
+    * Phono : 12
+    * S/PDIF - Coaxial : 13
+    * S/PDIF - Optical : 14
   * **detectedState** --- byte --- The enumeration below lists detected state.
-    * Detected : 0
+    * Unknown : 0
-    * Not detected : 1
+    * Detected : 1
-    * Unknown : 2
+    * Not detected : 2
   * **portNumber** --- uint16 --- When the device has plural HDMI input port, it could be distinguished by port number. ex) HDMI2 : sourceType is 6, portNumber is 2.
-  * **representedName** --- string --- The represented name of input source is a UTF-8 encoded string.
+  * **friendlyName** --- string --- The friendly name of input source is a UTF-8 encoded string.
 The controller should display this field to the end-user. ex) "HDMI-2", "RGB-PC"

 ### Interface Errors